 If the oral hearing is called after a file review, the information accumulated as part of the file review will form part of the hearing material.
 The Board may direct that the oral hearing address specific issues related to an appeal.
-Additionally, parties must provide to the Board and each other 10 business days before the scheduled date of the appeal:
+Additionally, parties must provide the following items and information to the Board and each other 10 business days before the scheduled date of the appeal: